 - Big Bad: Of The Burning Crusade, though all the advertising was focused on Illidan until the release of the Sunwell.

 - Big "NO!": Upon being defeated at the Sunwell.

-- Dragon Their Feet: Specifically in that Sargeras, the canonical Big Bad, is defeated before Kil'jaeden; however, this is not a case of the latter slacking so much as the former getting careless.
+- Dragon Ascendant: Specifically in that Sargeras, the canonical Big Bad, is defeated before Kil'jaeden; however, this is not a case of the latter slacking so much as the former getting careless.

 - Final Boss: Of the Burning Crusade expansion.